-- Select an area near the drivers side fender for the relays.
-Drill three 1/8 inch diameter holes and secure the relays with #8 X 1/2" self-tapping screws from the hardware bag in the parts box. - 12.
+- 11. Select an area near the drivers side fend er for the relays.
+Drill three 1/8" diameter holes and secure the relays with #8 x 1/2 inch self-tapping screws from the hardware bag in the parts box. - 12.
 Splice the red with white stripe wire to the vehicle's switched 12 volt auxiliary electrical circuit.
 This will prevent operation of the plow without the vehicle key being on.
-This wire controls the accessary relay that powers the control joystick and solenoids. - 13.
-Connect the joystick control box to the 7-pin connector inside the truck cab.
-Secure the box at a safe location in the cab with the strip of hook and loop fastener.
+This wire controls the accessory relay that powers the control joystick and solenoids.